mwcproject/mwc-node/doc/mining/Install_mac.md

 ```

-## Setup mwc-node to run miner on different host
+## Setup mwc-node to run a miner on a different host

-Please update config for your mwc-node.
+Please update the config for your mwc-node.

 - Stop mwc-node if it is running.
 Please let mwc-wallet run in listening mode.
 - Edit `~/.mwc/mwc-server.toml` with your favorite editor.